 All undergraduate degree-seeking students must observe the following residence requirements:

-- Once enrolled at IIT, a student is not permitted to enroll at another institution without obtaining permission.
-A student must submit an academic petition to the Office of Educational Services for approval prior to registration at another institution. - A course failed at IIT must be repeated at IIT.
-No transfer credit will be awarded for any course equivalent to a course failed at IIT. - The final 45 semester hours of work must be completed in residence at IIT.
-Any proficiency examinations or enrollment at another institution must be completed before this period.
+Once enrolled at IIT, a student is not permitted to enroll at another institution without obtaining permission.
+A student must submit an academic petition to the Office of Educational Services for approval prior to registration at another institution.